Masaaki-Kato55/NYC_SHSAT_Admission_Analysis/README.md

 # NYC_SHSAT_Admission_Analysis

+## Work
+- The code for this project can be found in `analysis.py`
+- THe report for this project can be found in `analysis_report.pdf`

 ## Description:
 In NYC, there are 8 highly selective public high schools (HSPHS).
 The admission of these schools are based on scoring sufficiently on a single test, Specialized High Schools Admissision Test (SHSAT).
 The goal of this project to explore various characteristics of NYC middle schools and determine which factors impact HSPHS admissions.